lauratoubeau/blogdown.source/content/home/posts.md

 active = true
 date = "2018-09-24T18:00:00"

-title = "Recent Posts"
+title = "Posts"
-subtitle = ""
+subtitle = "Science applied to my daily life"

 # Order that this section will appear in.
 weight = 40